 Schmidhuber’s formal theory of fun

-In the field of artificial intelligence, one of the main goals is to get robots to interact with and learn from the environment the way humans do.
-Alan Turing, the father of modern computing, discussed the importance of simulated learning as far back as the mid-20th century (Turing, 1950).
-In order to get artificial agents to learn the way humans do, it would be necessary to first understand what motivates humans to learn, and to then implement some form of this motivation in a manner a computer could understand.

-Schmidhuber (2010) discusses such a way.
+Schmidhuber (2010) proposed a model by which an understanding of the underpinnings of motivation may contribute to a theory of learning. .
 If an agent (human or artificial) has an internal model of the world, it requires a certain amount of memory to hold all of the information pertaining to that model.
 Once in a while a discovery might take place that would illuminate a redundancy in the data.
 This illuminating discovery would allow the agent to recode the information for the world model into a smaller footprint.
 For instance, Newton’s discovery of the law of gravity gave a common explanation for apples falling from trees and planets orbiting the sun.

 Schmidhuber defines beauty as the compressibility of a data set (Schmidhuber, 2007).
 He claims that the beauty we see in a face, a poem, a sunset or a theory all stem from the same property - something about the observation allows us to store a large amount of information with a small amount of memory.
 Schmidhuber goes on to define interestingness, novelty, surprise, or fun as the change with respect to time of the required memory footprint for storing information about an object or idea.
 In other words, something is fun or interesting if it allows an agent to see beauty in a new place (i.e. to compress data which previously seemed incompressible).